slightknack/rusty-donut/README.md

 # rusty-donut
-> "Sonny, careful you cut your teeth on the metal.
-'Dem donuts are rusty'"
+> "Sonny, don't cut your teeth on the metal.
+'Dem donuts are rusty."
 > — Old man Perkins, *The way Time Went*

 ```